ucan-wg/awake/README.md

 # 0. Abstract

-Authorized Wire Authenticated Key Exchange (AWAKE) is an [AKE](https://en.wikipedia.org/wiki/Authenticated_Key_Exchange) built on top of the [UCAN auth token](https://github.com/ucan-wg/spec).
+Authorized Wire Authenticated Key Exchange (AWAKE) is an [AKE](https://en.wikipedia.org/wiki/Authenticated_Key_Exchange) built on top of [MLS] and [UCAN].
 AWAKE is similar to other [mutual authentication](https://en.wikipedia.org/wiki/Mutual_authentication) schemes (such as self-signed [mTLS](https://datatracker.ietf.org/doc/html/rfc8705)), but with a focus on authorization and proof.
 AWAKE leverages the UCAN capability chain to prove access to some resource, validating that the requestor is communicating with a party capable of performing certain actions.
 This is a helpful root of trust with a well defined context when establishing a secure communications channel.

 ## Language